-An Israeli woman who walked across the border into Syria in early February and was returned later that month after a flurry of international negotiations was sentenced Monday at the Nazareth Magistrate’s Court to eight months in prison.
+An Israeli woman who walked across the border into Syria in early February and was returned later that month after a flurry of international negotiations is sentenced to eight months in prison at the Nazareth Magistrate’s Court.

-The woman, whose identity is barred from publication, has reportedly suffered from mental illness in the past.
+The woman, whose identity is barred from publication, has reportedly suffered from mental ill-health in the past.

-Her lawyers thanked the court for taking their arguments on her mental health into account and giving her a “moderate, proportionate” sentence.
+Her lawyers thank the court for taking their arguments on her mental health into account and giving her a “moderate, proportionate” sentence.

-She was reported to be a 25-year-old from the settlement of Modiin Illit who left the ultra-Orthodox fold.
+She is reported to be a 25-year-old from Modiin Illit who left the ultra-Orthodox community.
 It is unclear why she entered Syria.
 She apparently crossed at a less-monitored part of the border fence, on foot and on her own.